1948 Auburn Tigers football team

 The 1948 Auburn Tigers football team represented Auburn University in the 1948 college football season.
 It was the Tigers' 57th overall and 16th season as a member of the Southeastern Conference (SEC).
-The team was led by head coach Earl Brown, in his first year, and played their home games at Cliff Hare Stadium in Auburn, the Cramton Bowl in Montgomery and Ladd Memorial Stadium in Mobile, Alabama.
+The team was led by head coach Earl Brown, in his first year, and played their home games at Auburn Stadium in Auburn, the Cramton Bowl in Montgomery and Ladd Memorial Stadium in Mobile, Alabama.
 They finished the season with a record of one win, eight losses and one tie (1–8–1 overall, 0–7 in the SEC).
+Auburn was ranked at No. 103 in the final Litkenhous Difference by Score System ratings for 1948.

+After 41 years of dormancy, 1948 marked the return of the Iron Bowl rivalry with Alabama, the teams have played every year uninterrupted since 1948.